CS

 Who Should Buy Which?

-Buy the GAC M8 if: You need more boot space, want lower running costs, value a longer warranty, or prefer GAC's approach to design and ownership experience.
+Buy the GAC M8 if: You prioritise performance, need more boot space, want lower running costs, value a longer warranty, or prefer GAC's approach to design and ownership experience.

-Buy the Kia Carnival if: You want the lower entry price, prioritise performance, or prefer Kia's approach to design and ownership experience.
+Buy the Kia Carnival if: You want the lower entry price, or prefer Kia's approach to design and ownership experience.

 The Verdict

-This is genuinely close.
-The GAC M8 and Kia Carnival trade blows across the spec sheet, and neither runs away with an outright win.
-The GAC M8 will save you roughly $997 a year in fuel.
+The GAC M8 takes 4 of 7 key spec categories.
+The GAC M8 will save you roughly $2,443 a year in fuel.
 If boot space matters, the GAC M8 has a clear edge.
 The GAC M8 adds peace of mind with a longer 8-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Disclaimer: All information in this comparison was believed to be correct at the time of publishing (20 April 2026).
 Prices are manufacturer recommended retail prices (RRP) and may vary by state, dealer, and options.
 Driveaway costs include estimated on-road costs for Victoria.
 Fuel economy figures are WLTP/ADR combined cycle.
 Specifications can change without notice.
 Always verify with the manufacturer before making a purchase decision.
 CarSorted does not accept payment for recommendations.